 To effectively benchmark your marketing initiatives, narrow down your experiments and initiatives.

-You should analyze your blog, email, website analytics and social media performance separately.
+You should analyze your blog, email, website analytics, and social media performance separately.

-Then, choose the right metrics and KPIs.
+Then, choose the right marketing metrics and KPIs.

 Your benchmarks need to be detailed and specific.
 Otherwise, they lose their value.
 Think about your goals and actions you took in the past.
 Then identify the metrics that would best support your marketing activities.

-“Reporting can be done daily, weekly, bimonthly, monthly, quarterly or annually, depending on your requirements,” says Aaron Crewe, Managing Director at Novi.Digital.
+“Reporting can be done daily, weekly, bimonthly, monthly, quarterly, or annually, depending on your requirements,” says Aaron Crewe, Managing Director at Novi.Digital.

-However, ruleranalytics found that 32% of marketers track campaign success monthly, while 43% measure performance weekly.
+However, Ruler Analytics found that 32% of marketers track campaign success monthly, while 43% measure performance weekly.

 Here is how different intervals would benefit your agency:

-Choose the frequency that would provide the most value to your agency and team, depending on your goals and needs.
+Choose the frequency that would provide the most value to your agency and marketing team, depending on your goals and needs.

 Usually, clients aren’t tech-savvy and don’t need huge volumes of data to be presented in a report.
 They need a report with key insights into how your marketing agency is delivering promises and meeting goals.